jan-r/CmdArduino/README.md

 Call `cmdInit` with a pointer to the stream you are using.
 Call `cmdAdd` to attach a string command to the command function.
 Now you can type `left` or `right` into your serial port to command the robot.
-The serial port will be parsed using newline, `\n`, as the delimiter.
+The serial port will be parsed using line feed, `\r`, as the delimiter.
 The command name should be the first item and any arguments after that.
 For example, to tell the robot to turn left for three seconds, type in:

 ```
-left 3000\n
+left 3000<ENTER>
 ```

 Then the left function becomes